larriz/MyStory/README.md

 # MyStory
-A story created collaborative with my friends
+A story created by crazy people

-Guidelines
+* Guidelines:
-Only one line added
+* Only Two lines added at a time
-Cannot finish the sentence with a full stop
+* Must include something really stupid and outrageous ie. Character, action, setting etc
-Must include something really stupid
+*